Filozoff/BlogArticles/Article002/article002.md

 }
 ```

-However, it is not enough flexible.
+However, it is not flexible enough.
 First, it introduces an additional dependency passed through the constructor, polluting its API with UI-related dependency.
 Second, you are losing an option to set an "identifier branch" to regular `SwiftUI` view containers, like `VStack`.
-The best option would be to allow an identifier to be created in the same way as setting up the background color or padding to a `View` or a group of them.
+The best option would be to allow an identifier to be created in the same way as setting up the background color or adding padding to a `View` or a group of them.

 To achieve that, we are going to use custom `EnvironmentKey` and `ViewModifier`s, starting with creating a dedicated `EnvironmentKey`: